threefoldfoundation/info_threefold_pub/wiki/decentralization/validators/validator_l0_details.md

 - During first 2 years 5% yield will be rewarded to any staker
     - this means if you own 50k staked TFT, you would receive 2.500 TFT as reward during year 1 and year 2
     - this reward is independent of reward in relation to revenue (its extra).
+    - All your TFT staked count (independent if this was for reservation or particpation or delegation)
 - 10% of revenue of executors on the sidechain go to people staking L0.
     - revenue is defined as TFT as used by people to pay for TFExecutor services through our L1 TFChain.
     - reward is given out in relation to % of TFT you own on the total global staking pool, example if you own 1% of the total staking pool you will receive 1% of the reward.
-Do note 10% will be deducted if you did delegated staking in other words you do not own the staking node, this 10% is commission for the owner.
+    - Do note 10% will be deducted if you did delegated staking in other words you do not own the validator node, this 10% is commission for the owner of the validator node.